shiyis/nlpwme/modules/1-phil-of-mind.md

 # What constitutes as the philosophy of mind?

+\toc

 This blog will summarize blogs, articles, and papers I have read about The Computational Theory of Mind.

 In this one article that touches on this subject, it's known that the computational theory of mind promises us the abilities of a machine to emulate reasoning, decision-making, problem solving, perception, linguistic comprehension, and other mental processes.
 Advances in computing raise the prospect known as _the computational theory of mind_ (CTM).
 Computationalists understand this paradigm as the principle to cognitive science.
 Then later two schools of thoughts challenged this orthodox position.
 One pertains to the neurological properties of the mind and body and the other emphasized representational mental states.

 ### Computationalism

 The turing machine - or the earliest computational model is a device that assumes unlimited time and storage at its disposal.
 The device manipulates symbols, much as a human doing type writing and creating characters on a paper.
 A turing machine is an ultimate machine that idealizes this process with unlimited time and storage space at its disposal.
-Of course, in actually this would not be possible.
+Of course, in actuality this would not be possible.
 A few important components,
 ```
 1. memory locations - a linear structure or system where these symbols could be stored, assuming that it has a length of infinity.
 2. a central processor - which can enter into finitely many machine states.